A-Safdar/BoxrecWebScraper/README.md

 Currently this project only supports Boxrec
 TODO: Add support for different websites

-## NOTE: Project will not work without credentials for Boxrec
+## NOTE: Project will not work without a config file for the scraper

--  Please ensure that within the root director of the project, you add a json file called `credentials.json`
+-  Please ensure that within the root director of the project, you add a json file called `config.json`
 -  Within the file add the following structure:

 ```